RestComm/Restcomm-Docker/README.md

 ***
-__Important Notice for Restcomm networking__
+__Important Notice for RestComm networking__

-When using a sip client that is not running on the same machine as the Restcomm docker image, for example when calling from sip desk phone to Restcomm docker image, you won't be able to properly setup the call and receive any RTP traffic, because Restcomm docker image will be using the ip address of the container, that docker assigned to the container, thus all the SIP and SDP messages will be tagged with the container's ip address that can't be reached outside the local machine.
+When using a sip client that is not running on the same machine as the RestComm docker image, for example when calling from sip desk phone to Restcomm docker image, you won't be able to properly setup the call and receive any RTP traffic, because Restcomm docker image will be using the ip address of the container, that docker assigned to the container, thus all the SIP and SDP messages will be tagged with the container's ip address that can't be reached outside the local machine.

-The fix for that is to provide the IP Address of the host machine using the STATIC_ADDRESS environment variable so Restcomm will properly configured:
+The fix for that is to provide the IP Address of the host machine using the STATIC_ADDRESS environment variable so RestComm will properly configured:

 ``` docker run -e USE_STANDARD_PORTS="true" -e  VOICERSS_KEY="YOUR_VOICESS_KEY_HERE" -e HOSTNAME="YOUR_HOST_IP_ADDRESS_OR_DNS_HOSTNAME-HERE" -e STATIC_ADDRESS="YOUR_HOST_IP_ADDRESS_HERE" -e OUTBOUND_PROXY="YOUR_OUTBOUND_PROXY_HERE" --name=restcomm -d -p 80:80 -p 443:443 -p 9990:9990 -p 5060:5060 -p 5061:5061 -p 5062:5062 -p 5063:5063 -p 5060:5060/udp -p 65000-65535:65000-65535/udp mobicents/restcomm:latest```